taylor-schneider/ml-training-jupyter-notebooks/Mathematics/Vectors/Single Value Decomposition (SVD).md

 # Overview
-In this document we establish the mathematical framework for single value decomposition.
+In this document we establish the mathematical framework for single value decomposition, eigen-decomposition, eigenvalues, and eigenvectors.

+# 1. Single Value Decomposition

 **Single Value Decomposition (SVD)** is a mathematial process of solving a system of equations to derive a specific set of mathematical objects.
 One of these objects is called an eigenvector and as such, SVD is sometimes refferred to as **eigen-decomposition**.

 There are two cases by which we do SVD: the case where our vector set produces a non-square matrix (asymetrical) and the case where it does (symetrical).

-# 1. Single Value Decomposition
 ## 1.1.
 The Asymetrical Case
 We can apply single value decomposition theory to decompose an original vector $A$ into orthogonal vectors ($U$ and $V^T$) and a diagonal ($\Sigma$) matrix.